Until the mid-20th century, the mythic portrayal of Dionysos as a foreign, controversial god in Greece was widely accepted as historical truth.

 This course draws upon the classic works Dionysos: Archetypal Image of Indestructible Life by Károly Kerényi, Dionysus: Myth and Cult by Walter F. Otto, other secondary scholarship, and prehistoric & ancient sources such as poetry, drama, epigraphy, art and material culture.

-In addition to exploring Dionysos' mythology and cultic history, you will be guided to cultivate a devotional practice with a deeper understanding of his roots and layers of mystery.
+In addition to exploring Dionysos' mythology and cultic history, you will be guided to cultivate a devotional practice with a deeper understanding of his roots and layers of mystery, including festival scripts to follow at home.

 Image: Dionysos by Rosesprey